PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 * Assess where within the documentation would benefit from the addition of a diagram or illustration of complex relationships such as GraphQL schema and queries.

+* Maintaining a public log of all progress/hundles made/encountered and writing up a summary of any disparity between the expect and actual project outcome

+* Coordinating with others on partially automated conversion from HTML to pdf and Markdown, and vice-versa, using pandoc

+* Coordinating with others on any feedback and issues identified

 ### Measuring the project's success